-Sacrario del Monte Grappa
+Sacrario del Monte Grappa.

-Tornanti (hairpin) of Semonzo - 12 at the beginning of Monte Grappa Semonzo cycling climb.
+There are twelve torante at the beginning of Monte Grappa Semonzo cycling climb.

-28 tornante on the bike climb up from Semonzo.
+There are 28 tornante on the bike climb up from Semonzo.

 Heavy tree canopy covering road on lower portion of climb.

 “The road was Built in 1918 for General Giardino, Commander of the Grappa Army Group and was originally 5.50 meters wide and was used as an alternative for moving troops and supplies quickly to the front.
-The strada Giardino was built because the Cadorna road was exposed to enemy fire at some points."
-Italian Outdoors.
+The strada Giardino was built because the Cadorna road was exposed to enemy fire at some points" (Italian Outdoors).

 10 (Romano d’Ezzilino)